 Updated 9/21/06 The City Council introduced and passed 4-1 an ordinance, redrafted in accordance with Council

-Memo The 9/5 Staff Report had included a letter from Santa Barbara County Animal Services Director, Jan Glick,
+9/5 Staff Report had included a letter from Santa Barbara County Animal Services Director, Jan Glick, stating interest in

-issues as requested by 2 members, House, White.
-6/25/10 City Council Special Ordinance Committee Meeting,
+requested by 2 members, House, White.
+6/25/10 City Council Special Ordinance Committee Meeting, Bendy White,

-Bendy White, Ordinance Committee Chair 6/29/10 @ NOON, Council Chamber, discussing County-copy ordinance
+Ordinance Committee Chair 6/29/10 @ NOON, Council Chamber, discussing County-copy ordinance amendments.

 9/30/10 Tues., Oct.
 5, 2010 City Council Mtg, 2 p.m.
 Agenda Item 5, introduce new ordinance re "City Licensing